 In United States Federal Court

-The Program completed an expert report with the Center for Constitutional Rights aimed at examining how the effects of prolonged isolation in “solitary confinement” on the mental health of inmates in California prisons effects the transition from isolation into the “general population.”
-This project aimed to collect known research on the topic and produce original information on the psychiatric changes produces by long-term isolation.
-Ensuring an accurate understanding of the effects of prolonged isolation and solitary confinement on the human psyche will optimize the ability for courts and policy makers addressing this important human rights topic.
-The expert report was filed in the case by CCR in their appeal to improve the conditions of their clients as they are transitioning from > 10 years of isolation into “general prison population.”
+The Program completed an expert report with the Center for Constitutional Rights aimed at examining how the effects of prolonged isolation in “solitary confinement” on the mental health of inmates in California prisons affect the transition from isolation into the “general population.”
+This project aimed to collect known research on the topic and produce original information on the psychiatric changes produced by long-term isolation.
+Ensuring an accurate understanding of the effects of prolonged isolation and solitary confinement on the human psyche will optimize the ability of courts and policymakers to address this important human rights topic.
+The expert report was filed in the case by CCR in their appeal to improve the conditions of their clients as they are transitioning from > 10 years of isolation into the “general prison population.”
 A court decision is forthcoming.

 The Program has been consulting with attorneys from the San Francisco-based Center for Justice and Accountability (CJA), who are challenging the immunity of persons now residing in the United States who have been deemed responsible for human rights violations abroad.
 We are examining the mental health effects of torture in Somalia.
 These findings may be used by survivors making claims for damages caused by previous violations.
 More information on the cases CJA is pursuing can be found here.